smartmirrorinc/MagicMirror/mmmp/README.md

 Currently runs in debug mode and allows connections from any IP.
 Manipulates local files (config.js).
 Use at own risk.

+## Systemd service

+To use the mmmp server as a systemd service, install the service file:

+    sudo cp mmmp.service.systemd /etc/systemd/system/mmmp.service

+And manage it:

+    sudo systemctl start mmmp.service
+    sudo systemctl stop mmmp.service
+    sudo systemctl status mmmp.service

+## Avahi

+To make the service discoverable using avahi, install the avahi daemon:

+    sudo apt install avahi-utils avahi-autoipd

+You might want to make the Raspberry Pi itself discoverable for convenience - to do so, edit `/etc/avahi/avahi-daemon.conf`, setting

+    publish-hinfo=yes
+    publish-workstation=yes

+And restart the avahi daemon:

+    systemctl restart avahi-daemon.service

+Install the mmmp avahi service file:

+    sudo cp mmmp.service.avahi /etc/avahi/services/mmmp.service

+The mmmp service should then be discoverable, e.g. using:

+    avahi-browse -tlr _mmmp._tcp

+## Config file

 Config file must be sanitized to allow parsing it with Pythons JSON module:

 - Only double quotes allowed